harshv5094/nvim/README.md

-# Minimal nvim
+# Nvim

-this is my minimal neovim config
+this is my neovim config